-" Nearer, my God, to thee."
+"Nearer, my God, to thee."

 Another reason for our advice is, that no truth in the Gospel scheme was designed to be isolated from its connection with the whole system, and magnified out of due proportion by being exclusively dwelt upon.
 Such treatment of a most vital truth creates error.
-Justif cation by faith, preached alone, without the safeguard set up by St. James, runs into the raikest Antinomianism.
+Justification by faith, preached alone, without the safeguard set up by St. James, runs into the rankest Antinomianism.
 But justification by works exclusively preached begets Pharisaism.
-The sovereignty of God may be magnified into the iron scheme of fatalism ; the merit of Christ's suffering and death may be preached to the total neglect of the regenerating and sanctifying offices of the Holy Spirit, and result in Universalism.
+The sovereignty of God may be magnified into the iron scheme of fatalism; the merit of Christ's suffering and death may be preached to the total neglect of the regenerating and sanctifying offices of the Holy Spirit, and result in Universalism.
 So there may be so long and so absorbing a contemplation of the doctrine of Christian perfection as to lose sight of the duty of calling sinners to repentance.
 We may linger with Jesus so long on the mount as to forget that, at its foot, is a world lying in the "wicked one," greatly needing our added faith to expel the devil from his usurped possession.
-Hence, while the whole Gospel is preached, the wisc workman will be careful rightly to divide the word of truth.
+Hence, while the whole Gospel is preached, the wise workman will be careful rightly to divide the word of truth.

 Yet there is in every living Church a felt necessity for a meeting, under competent supervision, for the promotion of advanced Christian experience.
 Wesley, with an admirable sagacity, met this need by his "select societies" and "bands."
-Where there is no pro-
+Where there is no provision for this want, hungry souls may fall into the hands of ill-balanced and unskillful teachers of these deep mysteries.